Slate Roof Cost

 Before hiring a professional to fit a slate roof, there are various tips worth taking on board:

-- Take a look at any photographs/videos of their previous work to get an idea of the quality of work you can expect.
+- Have you seen examples of their work?
+Look through photographs or videos of previous projects to get a clearer idea of the quality of work you can expect.